Box Elder Bugs

 Boxelder bugs feed on low growing vegetation and seeds they find on the ground.
 The primary source of food for these bugs is the sap from boxelder leaves, seeds and twigs, but they will also feed on maple and ash trees.
 As part of the mating cycle, the female of the species will move to seed-bearing boxelder trees around the middle of July to lay eggs.
 Hence the "Boxelder bug" name.
 Although Boxelder bugs will also feed on ash or maple trees, they inflict no serious injury to the trees.

-These bugs are generally regarded as nuisance insects because they don’t harm plants, animals or humans.
-However, when the weather turns cold they will work their way through any little crack or opening in a home’s exterior to find a warm place to winter.
+These bugs don’t harm plants, animals or humans, however, when the weather turns cold they will work their way through any little crack or opening in a home’s exterior to find a warm place to winter.
 The sheer numbers of them taking up residence in your home can be a major nuisance.
 About the worst damage they do, however, is staining curtains, window ledges and walls with their excrement.

 Milwaukee Pest Control For Boxelder Infestations